linuxkit/linuxkit/docs/gce.md

-# Using Moby on Google Cloud Platform (GCP)
+# Using Moby on Google Compute Engine (GCE)

-This is a quick guide to run Moby on GCP.
+This is a quick guide to run Moby on GCE.

 ## Setup